Povindu/nilwala-web-main/README.md

-# Nilwala Ticket Master - Client
+# Nilwala Ticket Master Client integration with Nilwala Official Website

 This is the client side of the Nilwala Ticket Master, a ticket buying platform built with React and Firebase.